galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

     Definately start with getting it locally but then move on to polling the IPFS cids to provide metrics about what is saved on IPFS- also this helps redundancy in keeping things pinned by multiple nodes in the network

+Work more with IPFS HTTP API pulling pin list from users ipfs node